Tarch1/Arch-tix/README.md

 STEP:

-For wired connection use connman:
+Find your interface with:

-- Found the interface
+     - ip a
      - rfkill unblock all
      - ip link interface up

-- connmanctl :
+then use connmanctl:

      - scan wifi
      - services